CompEphys-team/DroSort/README.md

 The clustering is performed following the original algorithm.
 A model is generated based on the spike shape and its firing rate.
 1. Firing rates are estimated for each unit (cluster)
 2. A model is predicted based on the linear relationship between PCA of the waveform and the predicted firing rate.
 3. It is checked how well do the spikes in the unit fit the prediction "Score".
-Each spike is assignated the unit with the min score.
+Each spike is assigned the unit with the min score.

 This is performed in each iteration.
 After this is done, the clusters are compared for a possible merge.
 A merge is performed when two clusters are so similar, based on a pairwise distance and a probability parameter clust_alpha.